JMJAJ/JxintViewer/README.md

 # JxintViewer (Windows-style Interface)

 A web application that provides a Windows-style interface for managing and viewing online IP cameras.
+(code is super chaotic cuz I was just adding new features without organizing them)

 ## Installation